M/T Astrell

 |

-* I found John Leslie Showler at the Commonwealth War Graves Comm. website, which says he's commemorated at Portsmouth Naval Memorial, Panel 72, Column 1.
+* I found a John Leslie Showler at the Commonwealth War Graves Comm. website, which says he's commemorated at Portsmouth Naval Memorial, Panel 72, Column 1.
 More details on him can be found at this external link.

 Back to Astrell on the "Ships starting with A" page.